tminamoto/Neighborhood_Map/README.md

 Download the entire directory and open 'index.html' in a browser locally.

 ### Functionality
-Filter to search a station and the result synchronized with a marker in this map.
+Filter to search a station and the result synchronized with a marker in this map.<br/>
-Each marker hold information window that display Ukiyo-e of the station.
+Each marker hold an information window that display Ukiyo-e of the station.<br/>
 Each Ukiyo-e has a link to its wikipedia.